Understanding Why Content Marketing Matters and How It Cultivates Relevance

 Technology usage is up in the U.S. and across the globe.
 According to data compiled by the Pew Research Center, more than a quarter of Americans go online almost constantly, and nearly three-quarters go online several times per day.
 However, this is only a fraction of the global digital population, which comprises approximately 4.2 billion active internet users according to Statista.
 This increase in internet usage and dependency is why content marketing is so vital to the fiscal health of businesses.

 With over a third of people depending on the internet for their information over other forms of media, businesses need to focus efforts on digital campaigning.
 However, these efforts must add value to the consumer experience through authenticity and relevancy.
-According to research from Demand Metric, a majority of people report more positive feelings toward companies that produce custom content that is relevant to their needs, with nearly 78 percent reporting more trust toward these companies while also observing a relationship with the brands.
+According to research, a majority of people report more positive feelings toward companies that produce custom content that is relevant to their needs, with nearly 78 percent reporting more trust toward these companies while also observing a relationship with the brands.

 In 2019, nearly 1.92 billion people are expected to be digital buyers, and most of these buyers will base their purchases off brand relationships, brands they consider in line with their struggles and beliefs.
 The thing to understand is that these relationships are established through a genuine connection that equates to trust with the consumer, and you can’t fake that trust.